Battle of Champion Hill: Battle

 When Grant arrived at Champion Hill at about 10:00 a.m., he ordered an attack to begin.
-John A. McClernand's corps attacked on the left and James B. McPherson's on the right.
+John A. McClernand's corps weakly attacked on the left and James B. McPherson's aggressively on the right.
 William T. Sherman's corps was well behind the others, departing from Jackson.
 By 11:30 a.m., the Union forces had reached the Confederate's main line.
 At 1:00 p.m., they took the crest, the troops from Carter L. Stevenson's division retiring in disorder.
 McPherson's corps swept forward, capturing the crossroads and closing the Jackson Road escape route.
-The division of John S. Bowen counterattacked in support of Stevenson, pushing the Federals back beyond the Champion Hill crest before their surge was halted.
+The division of John S. Bowen counterattacked in support of Stevenson, pushing the Union troops back beyond the Champion Hill crest before their surge was halted.
 However, they were too few to hold the position.
-Pemberton directed William W. Loring to send forces from the southern area of the line, where they were only lightly engaged with McClernand's ineffective attack, to reinforce the Hill.
+Pemberton directed William W. Loring to send forces from the southern area of the line, where they were only lightly engaged with McClernand's ineffective attack, to reinforce the hill.
 However, Loring refused to budge, citing a strong Union presence to his front.

 Grant now counterattacked, committing his forces that had just arrived from Clinton by way of Bolton.
-Pemberton's men could not resist this assault, and he ordered his men to use the one escape route still open, the Raymond Road crossing of Bakers Creek.
+Pemberton's men could not resist this assault, and he ordered them to use the one escape route still open, the Raymond Road crossing of Bakers Creek.
 By now, Loring had decided to obey Pemberton's order and was marching toward the fighting by a circuitous route that kept them out of action.
-Brig.
-Gen. Lloyd Tilghman's brigade formed the rearguard and held at all costs, including the death of Tilghman, killed by artillery fire.
+Brigadier General Lloyd Tilghman's brigade formed the rearguard and held at all costs, including the death of Tilghman, killed by artillery fire.
 Late in the afternoon, Grant's troops seized the Bakers Creek Bridge, and by midnight they had occupied Edwards.
 The Confederates fell back to a defensive position at the Big Black River in front of Vicksburg.
 The Battle of Big Black River Bridge the next day would be the final chance for Pemberton to escape.